adobe/buildrunner/README.rst

 ==============

-Buildrunner keeps a local cache in the ``~/.buildrunner/caches`` directory, which can be overridden by the "caches-root" config parameter, that will grow over time and should be cleaned out periodically.
+Buildrunner keeps a local cache in the ``~/.buildrunner/caches`` directory, which can be overridden by the `caches-root` global configuration parameter, that will grow over time and should be cleaned out periodically.
 There are two methods for cleaning this cache.

 clean-cache parameter
 ---------------------